Alumni

 What advice would she give prospective History students?

-2. Choose a thesis topic that you are excited and passionate about, because you will be dedicating 4-7 years to this subject.
+1. Find an advisor who is efficient and collaborative, will help you network, will support you no matter the obstacle, and finds you opportunities for research and funding.2.
+Choose a thesis topic that you are excited and passionate about, because you will be dedicating 4-7 years to this subject.
 Really enjoying what you are doing will make those challenging days easier.

 3. A school’s library is your best asset.
 Western Libraries is one of the largest in the country, which makes finding or requesting resources easy.
 Also the staff work very hard to get the materials you need to be successful.